hoangttrang/fss_ml_proj/README.md

 **data_aggregate_nb.ipynb**

--   Purpose: This notebook is used to combining external and internal data and further transform categorical type into One Hot Encoding.
-Afterward, we would split the data into train and test with threshold of 2024-11-01.
-Train data would be all the driver's trip before the threshold date.
-We are trying to predict after the threshold, which is our test data
+-   Purpose: This notebook is used to combine external and internal data and further transform categorical type into One Hot Encoding.
+Afterward, we would split the data into Train and Test with threshold of 2024-11-01.
+Train data would be all the driver's trips before the threshold date.
+We are trying to predict after the test data threshold.
 -   Outcome: Train and Test data with columns that are ready for model training

 ### D. Model Training and Model Evaluation